psharma15/RF-Vital-Sensing/README.md

 * **Attention Test**
   * It includes a psychological test (Mackworth clock test)to detect attention and vigilance.
   * Aim is to compare HRV feature variation during relaxed and attention phases between NCS and reference instrument.
-  * The test is written on PsyToolkit free-available online software.
-[Psytoolkit](https://psytoolkit.org)
+  * The test is written on [PsyToolkit](https://psytoolkit.org) free-available online software.
-  * The script is based on.
-[Psytoolkit ack](https://www.psytoolkit.org/acknowledgements.html)
+  * The acknowledgement for the script is [here](https://www.psytoolkit.org/acknowledgements.html).
 * **Mass Study 2019**
   * This project covers codes from all the previous projects with improved algorithm for peak detection etc.
   * The aim is to test the system for multiple people in multiple postures, hence many updates were needed: